 Hey everyone!
 This week, I want to share with you a super simple slouchy beanie knitting pattern.
-This is the Saleha beanie to go along with the Saleha Convertible Gloves pattern I shared last week.
+This is the Saleha beanie to go along with the Saleha Convertible Gloves pattern.
 This pattern is really easy to make and wear, and it only uses basic knits and purls.
 I love the Knit Picks Brava yarn I used to make this set, especially in the color Fairy Tale, but there are so many colors to choose from and they would all look amazing!
 So, let’s get right into it!

 This beanie was made for my niece, Saleha, along with a pair of convertible gloves using the same yarn.
 These gloves are also fairly easy to make but they do involve some colorwork and a couple of extra tricks, but I walk you through them in the pattern.
 You can use the simple version if you want to, but if you’re new to making gloves, go and give these a try!